jerbarnes/multitask_negation_for_targeted_sentiment/README.md

 ## Paper Abstract

 The majority of work in targeted sentiment analysis has concentrated on finding better methods to improve the overall results.
 Within this paper we show that these models are not robust to linguistic phenomena, specifically negation and speculation.
-In this paper, we propose a multi-task learning method to incorporate information from syntactic and semantic auxiliary tasks, including negation and speculation scope detection, to create models that are more robust to these phenomena.
+In this paper, we propose a multi-task learning method to incorporate information from syntactic and semantic auxiliary tasks, including negation and speculation scope detection, to create English-language models that are more robust to these phenomena.
 Further we create two challenge datasets to evaluate model performance on negated and speculative samples.
-We find that multi-task models and transfer learning from a language model can improve performance on these challenge datasets.
-However the results indicate that there is still much room for improvement in making our models more robust to linguistic phenomena such as negation and speculation.
+We find that multi-task models and transfer learning via language modelling can improve performance on these challenge datasets, but the overall performances indicate that there is still much room for improvement.
+We release both the datasets and the source code at [https://github.com/jerbarnes/multitask_negation_for_targeted_sentiment](https://github.com/jerbarnes/multitask_negation_for_targeted_sentiment).

 ## Installation/Requirements, Datasets, and Resources

 ### Install/Requirements

 1. Python >= 3.6.1
+2. Requires PyTorch version 1.2.0.
+This needs to be installed first and also depends on whether you would like to install the GPU or CPU version, see the following to install [Pytorch 1.2.0 and it's variants of GPU or CPU version.](https://pytorch.org/get-started/previous-versions/#v120)
 2. `pip install -r requirements.txt`
 3. `pip install .`